Physiotherapy

 Senior Physiotherapist

 David is an experienced physiotherapist who is both caring and meticulous in his approach to treating pain and injury.
 Academically, David holds a Bachelor of Health Sciences from Deakin University and a Doctor of Physiotherapy from Macquarie University’s prestigious DPT program.
-He has seen both sides of the field; with significant clinical experience in sports and private practice (including working with elite and sub-elite level athletes in the NBL, AFL, and state-level netball), and having been actively involved in clinical research.
+Over the years, David has seen both sides of the field; with experience in private practice and sports physiotherapy (including working with elite level athletes in the NBL, AFL, and state netball), as well as previous involvement in clinical research.

-David treats using an individualised combination of manual therapy (massage, joint mobilisation, dry needling), taping, exercise prescription, and good old-fashioned advice and education.
+David treats using a combination of evidence-based advice and education, manual therapy (massage, joint mobilisation, dry needling), brace and orthosis fitting, and individualised exercise prescription.
 He has multiple special interests, including the treatment of head and neck pain, lower limb and running-related injuries, and complex pain conditions.
-He has also completed additional training in the assessment and treatment of temporomandibular disorders and manual lymphatic drainage for the treatment of lymphatic dysfunction.
+He has also completed additional training in the assessment and treatment of temporomandibular joint (jaw pain) and vestibular disorders.

-As an experienced personal trainer and (very amateur) runner, David uses his wealth of exercise and training knowledge to assist athletes of all ages with pain and performance.
-Outside of the clinic, David is a lover of good food, arts and culture, nerd stuff, and is probably planning his next trip overseas.
+As an experienced personal trainer and amateur runner, David uses his wealth of exercise and training knowledge to assist clients of all ages with any goal involving pain, performance, and injury prevention.
+Outside of the clinic, David is a lover of good food, arts and culture, all things nerdy, and is always plotting his next trip overseas.

 Tyson Bull APAM